 The spinal cord needs adequate space inside the spinal canal (see diagram to the right).
 Thus, the spinal canal consists of a protective ring of bone that surrounds it.
 Because fractures, dislocations, tumors, or degenerative changes in the discs and joints of the neck can put pressure on the spinal cord, placing the entire spinal cord in danger.
 Because the protective ring of bone around the spinal cord does not expand to accommodate more space, a surgery that opens the back of the spinal cord relieves the pressure.
 To further explain, this procedure refers to a procedure called a laminectomy.

 Continue to read this page to learn about cervical laminectomy including

 - How it affects the cervical spine

-- Why doctors perform a laminectomy
+- Why do doctors perform a laminectomy

 - How rehabilitation can improve your results

-In order to understand your symptoms and treatment choices, patients should begin with a basic understanding of the anatomy of the neck.
+In order to understand their symptoms and treatment choices, patients should begin with a basic understanding of the anatomy of the neck.
 Additionally, this includes becoming familiar with the various parts that make up the cervical spine and how they work together.